 What can upset the bacterial lining?

-To date, most support for damaged digestion seems to have come from the world of probiotics.
+To date, most support for a damaged horse digestion system seems to have come from the world of probiotics.
 Probiotics found in live yoghurt are mixes of good bacteria which can help to build up all the good bacteria to help maintain normality.
 Unfortunately, the bacterial gut lining is a bit too complex to respond to just probiotics on their own.
 The gut requires many different types of bacteria to stay in a stable community.

 Prebiotics, on the other hand, are compounds, which attempt to feed the good bacteria back into shape.
 However, I have been constantly amazed at the results I have achieved with the complex herbal formula called Prebioherb.
 This is a very old traditional herbal formula originating from Asia and aims at the same time to help as many different parts of the digestive process.
 It was formulated for animals that ferment food in the gut such as horses and cows.